Kyun-J/FlexHybridApp-Android/README.md

 2. When calling the Web function from Native, the return value **can be passed Async** from Web to Native.
 3. In addition to annotations, **you can add an interface by invoking a function that receives the Lambda (interface of Java) of Kotlin as a factor**.
 4. In addition to the basic data type, **JS array can be delivered as (Array, List) of Kotlin(JAVA) and JS Object as (Map) of Kotlin(JAVA)**.
-5. When calling Native on the web, **Native code block operates in Custom Coroutine** and operates as Multi Thread unlike JavaBridge Thread of JavascriptInterface, so it is processed in parallel when multiple interfaces are called at the same time.
+5. When calling Native from Web, **Native code block operates within Custom Coroutine** and operates as Multi Thread differently from JavaBridge Thread of JavascriptInterface and is processed in Concurrent.
 6. By specifying BaseUrl in FlexWebView, you can **prevent native and interface on other sites and pages**.
 7. You cannot add an interface after the page is first loaded into FlexWebView and appears on the screen.